DM-Dallas-19-practice/dm19-git-group-practice/README.md

 Now that you each have your own branches, both people should add a file to the components folder.
 Whats included in the file doesn't matter(work appropriate!).
 Both should go into App.js and add their own name in between the ul tags.
-After you have finshed both should add and commit their code.
+After you have finished both should add and commit their code.
 Then one will run git push origin nameOfBranch.